punknight16/devplan/README.md

 #DEVPLAN

-A draggable UI for administering a website
+A draggable UI for web admins